horacekangholie/ds-eda-data-preprocessing/README.md

 #### Methods for Checking Outliers
 There are many techniques to identify outliers; here are a few straightforward statistical approaches:
 1. Statistical checks

-<br>Compute summary measures (mean, standard deviation, quartiles, etc.) and flag values that deviate markedly—e.g. anything several standard deviations from the mean, or outside the interquartile “fences.”
+    Compute summary measures (mean, standard deviation, quartiles, etc.) and flag values that deviate markedly—e.g. anything several standard deviations from the mean, or outside the interquartile “fences.”

 2. Visualization

-<br>Use plots—box plots, histograms overlaid with density curves, or scatter plots—to visually inspect where data points lie relative to the bulk of the distribution.
+    Use plots—box plots, histograms overlaid with density curves, or scatter plots—to visually inspect where data points lie relative to the bulk of the distribution.

 Statistical Checks
 - `Mean`: The arithmetic average.
 Points far from the mean may be outliers.